ClearbridgeMobile/serverless-coding-challenge/README.md

 Setp:1
 npm install

 Step 2:
-create and update .env file with below fields DBNAME=DatabaseName
+create and update .env file with below fields DBNAME=clearbridge
-MASTERUSERNAME=Username
+MASTERUSERNAME=postgres
-MASTERPASSWORD= Password
+MASTERPASSWORD= practice-nishanth
-HOST=DbHost
+HOST=practice-nishanth-2.ctgc2ugo21hz.us-east-1.rds.amazonaws.com

 Step 3:
 node app.js (it has all the functions, uncomment the function you want to test from local)

-please check the attached postman collection, it has all the methods with sample data
+please check the attached postman collection(clear-bridge.postman_collection.json) file, it has all the methods with sample data, you can import the postman collection and perform all CRUD operation possible over company and founders APIs.

+//
 # Run test cases
 npm run test

 # Arc

 I'm using below services
-AWS API Gateway to create Rest API
+AWS API Gateway to create Rest APIs
-AWS lambda functions for crud operations
+AWS lambda functions for CRUD operations
-RDS Postgress as Relational database
+RDS Postgress for Relational database

-Deployed API Gateway BASE URL: https://a0os7y1l4g.execute-api.us-east-1.amazonaws.com/dev/ For individula URL please check the postman collection attached.
+Deployed API Gateway with BASE URL: https://a0os7y1l4g.execute-api.us-east-1.amazonaws.com/dev/ For individula URL please check the postman collection attached.